 Assistant Teaching Professor

-Prof. Huda Al Mufti received her B.A. at Beirut Arab University in Arabic language and literature.
-She pursued her graduate work in U.S., received M.S. in education at Florida International University in Miami, FL 1985 and M.S. in Arabic at Georgetown University 1989.
-She has over 30 years experience teaching all levels of Arabic.
-Her teaching experience started at State of Kuwait, and continued at Florida International University, Arabic school in Washington D.C area, and Georgetown University.
-She did translation work from English to Arabic, and wrote many articles in the field of Education.
-Languages: Arabic (speak,read,write) Farsi (read,write)
+Huda Al-Mufti has a BA in Arabic Language and Literature (with honors) from The Arabic University of Beirut- Lebanon 1971-1975.
+Huda came to the USA in 1982, and enrolled in Florida International University (FIU) where she received a degree in Education, Reading Specialist from the FIU School OF Education in 1985.
+Following her MA, she joined the Ph.D. program in Arabic at Georgetown University in D.C. from 1985-1990..
+She has over 30 years of experience teaching all levels of Arabic.
+Her teaching experience started at the State of Kuwait and continued at Florida International University, the Arabic school in the Washington D.C area, and Georgetown University.
+She did translation work from English to Arabic and wrote many articles in the field of Education.
+Languages: Arabic (speak, read, write) Farsi (read, write)

 Assistant Teaching Professor